The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 05 The Crows Choir

-Everyone gets to channel their inner crow and say, “Caw!”
+Everyone gets to channel their inner crow and LOUDLY say, “Caw!”
 The humor comes from the juxtaposition of the dreamy, melodic score with the loud, raucous “caws” coming from the orchestra.
 It’s important to stand and deliver your “caw” with personality.
 It doesn’t have to be absolute metric precision delivery on your caws, but feel free to vary the character.
 Do high, do low, do questioning – have fun.

 Again, standing is critical.
 For some audience members, if they can’t see where the sounds come from, they are frightened.
 For others, it’s a chance to see what the rest of the orchestra looks like.